Azure Dedicated Host

 Frequently asked questions about Dedicated Host

 On Azure Dedicated Hosts, you can deploy Dsv3, Esv3 and Fsv2 Azure VM series.
 You can also deploy multiple VM sizes within a VM series on the same host.
+However, there are some exceptions (e.g. the NVasv4_Type1 Dedicated Host SKU.)
 For more information, read the documentation.

 Dedicated Hosts are available in most Azure regions.
 See the documentation for detailed regional availability.

 No. It provides a virtualised environment that’s architected to run Azure VMs, and it gives you control and visibility over the underlying physical server, but it’s not a bare metal as a service offering.

 Dedicated Host currently supports Azure Standard HDDs, Standard SSDs and Premium SSDs.
 Learn more about Azure Disk Storage.

 Microsoft can’t issue specific guidance given the large number and diverse set of local laws and regulations, but your accounting department should be able to determine the best way to expense Dedicated Host.
 The service gives you access to dedicated physical servers and lets you assign asset IDs to the underlying hardware, and Microsoft will never replace the hardware without your permission.